minyk/grok-serde/README.md

 https://en.wikipedia.org/wiki/Grok

 In this project:
-* grok is a pattern matcher like the regex, but it has com pre-define patterns.
+* grok is a pattern matcher like the regex, but it has some pre-define patterns.
 * with those patterns, grok is very easy to use than regex.

 ### Pre-define patterns